poinck/ocelot/README.md

 Things *NOT* to come:
 - Powermanagement: please use `systemd` and `UPower` or your existing setup; ocelot should have no impact on it.
-- save session (open application, etc): please use hibernate (suspend to disk) or standby (suspend).
+- save session and restore open application, etc: please use hibernate (suspend to disk) or standby (suspend).

 ## Install
 First make sure ocelots bin-folder is in your `$PATH` or symlinked in a folder